anno-domini-207/auto-diff/docs/source/software_organization.rst

 Testing
 -------

-- Where do the tests live?
-- How are they run?
-- How are they integrated?

-Our tests are contained in tests directory. test_AutoDiff.py is used to test the functions in the AutoDiff Class.
+Our tests are contained in ``tests/`` directory.

+- ``test_AutoDiff`` test_AutoDiff.py is used to test the functions in the AutoDiff Class.
+It includes tests for both scaler and vector inputs and outputs to ensure our core implementation is correct for general cases.

 Our test suites are hosted through TravisCI and CodeCov.
 We run TravisCI first to test the accuracy and CodeCov to test the test coverage.
 The results can be inferred via the README section.